 How a Criminal Defense Attorney Can Help

-If you have been charged with reckless driving, an experienced criminal defense attorney can often help you build a defense that will get the charge reduced to the lesser offense of careless driving.
+If you have been charged with reckless driving, a specialized lawyer for traffic law matters in Fort Lauderdale can often help you build a defense that will get the charge reduced to the lesser offense of careless driving.
 This helps you avoid the possibility of jail time and the stigma of a criminal record that can come with a conviction for reckless driving.